hermippus/pythree.c/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 2-Clause License – see the [LICENSE](LICENSE) file for details.